 - If requested to by the individual, offer a person with a vision impairment your elbow, to guide rather than propel them.

 - It is okay to use common expressions like “see you soon” or “I’d better be running along”.

 The main thing to remember is that a person with disability is just like everyone else – treat the person as you would want to be treated.

-If you would like to speak with a psychologist or counsellor in Perth, you are very welcome to contact Vision Counselling and Psychology to find out more about the NDIS, WA NDIS and disability services.Article Title: Disability Awareness and Etiquette Article By: Vision Counselling and Psychology, Perth Western Australia Web Address: www.visioncounselling.com.au Published: 24/11/2014 http://en.wikipedia.org/wiki/Disability_etiquette (Accessed: 2014, September 5) http://www.abil.org/disability-etiquette-tips/ (Accessed: 2014, September 5) http://www.and.org.au/pages/etiquette.html (Accessed: 2014, September 5) Image Reference: Dollar Photo Club
+If you would like to speak with a psychologist or counsellor in Perth, you are very welcome to contact Vision Counselling and Psychology to find out more about the NDIS Counselling, and disability services.Article Title: Disability Awareness and Etiquette Article By: Vision Counselling and Psychology, Perth Western Australia Web Address: www.visioncounselling.com.au Published: 24/11/2014 https://en.wikipedia.org/wiki/Disability_etiquette (Accessed: 2014, September 5) https://www.abil.org/disability-etiquette-tips/ (Accessed: 2014, September 5) https://www.and.org.au/pages/etiquette.html (Accessed: 2014, September 5) Image Reference: Dollar Photo Club